Duggar Family News: Is Yet Another Sex Scandal Brewing In the ‘Counting On’ Family?

 — WWE_News (@_WWE__News_) January 14, 2017

-Specifically, Josh – between 14 and 15 years old at the time – fondled the girls on their breasts and genitals while they were asleep, and sometimes while they were awake.
+Specifically, Josh, who was between 14 and 15 years old at the time, fondled the girls on their breasts and genitals while they were asleep and sometimes while they were awake.
 Even more damning to the family was the news that Josh’s father and family patriarch Jim Bob Duggar didn’t report the allegations to the authorities right away.

 Later, it was revealed that Josh had created an account on cheating website Ashley Madison.
 Josh went away to a faith-based sexual addiction treatment facility in Illinois, but the damage had been done.
-TLC cancelled 19 Kids and Counting.
+TLC canceled 19 Kids and Counting.

 Since then, at least some members of the Duggar family have bounced back.
 A spin-off series, Counting On, follows the lives of some of the older Duggar girls and their families.

-Do you believe the latest sex scandal will have any effect on the Duggar Family’s TV show?
+Do you believe the latest sex scandal will have any effect on the Duggar family’s TV show?